 If you are currently taking herbal supplements, take a few days and cleanse your body of all herbs.
 It is recommended that one cleanse the body of all of the herbs every now and then (one week a month is pretty standard) to ensure that you do not overtax your endocrine system.

 Set a cycle schedule.
-A common cycle, if you take 7 herbs, take one different herb each day and take a week off of all herbs each month.
-Another option, if you take two herbs, take one on Monday, Wednesday, and Friday and the other on Tuesday and Thursday with Saturday and Sunday off.
-If you don’t take 7 or 2, main point here is to not take the same supplement two days in a row and make sure to cleanse the body in some fashion whether it be on weekends every week or one week off a month…bottom line, don’t get yourself in a repetitive herbal rut.
+A common cycle, if you take seven herbs, is to take one different herb each day and take a week off of all herbs each month.
+Another option, if you take two herbs, take one on Monday, Wednesday and Friday and the other on Tuesday and Thursday with Saturday and Sunday off.
+If you don’t take multiple herbs, the main point here is to not take the same supplement two days in a row and to make sure to cleanse the body in some fashion whether it be on weekends every week or one week off a month.
+The bottom line: don’t get yourself in a repetitive herbal rut.

 Bringing it back around…